surrsurus/edgequest/README.md

 #### Windows

-Currently does not run on windows, but you will need the 32 bit version of python2.7 to start.
+Currently does not run on windows, but this is planned for the future.

 #### Mac OS

 Kevin playtested it on his Macbook Air and he used a live USB of linux mint.
 Considering he's the only one I know with a mac, and he found a way to circumvent this problem, there is no planned mac version.

+## Issue Tracking

+If you come across any bug or have an idea for an enhancement, please create a github issue.
+It helps me track the bugs and also makes sure I don't have to playtest all the time (Though, I'm not complaining if I have to).

 ## Wiki

 Please check the [wiki](https://github.com/TriangularEgg/edgequest/wiki) for further information

+## Modding

+EdgeQuest is very hackable.
+There is a `settings.py` file that can be edited to change values of things in the game, and JSON files that can be edited to add monsters and items.
+This may not be the most robust modding system, but it gives the player with enough motivation to create brand new things with the existing code.

-#### License
+## License

 [![CC0] (https://licensebuttons.net/l/GPL/2.0/88x62.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)